Welcome to Where and Wander. Are You Lost?

 The Good Life

 The new job came with sharp suits, fine dining and disposable income.
 For the first time, I could buy my family nice gifts and take them on a proper holiday.
-For myself, I turned off my Blackberry and spent 3 weeks running around as a backpacker every year, choosing the budget lifestyle over the lavish one.
+For myself, I turned off the old Blackberry and spent three weeks running around as a backpacker every year, choosing a budget lifestyle over the lavish one.
 It was a nice balance, but one that ultimately had to tip one way or the other.

 Golden Handcuffs